Costinel22/README-generator/README.md

 - I did that to create a simple README file and fill using a terminal.
 - I find i easy mode to create a README file using just js, and fill it with the terminal.
+- And lock on images folder to see a new README.md generated.

 ## Table of Contents (Optional)